Forms P11D: Reporting Benefits in Kind to HMRC

 Tea and coffee: an employer may provide its employees with access in the workplace to tea, coffee or water from a cooling dispenser.
-If this refreshment is available generally to all employees, the benefit is exempt from charge.
-If the exemption does not apply, the Revenue will generally agree that these refreshments represent a trivial benefit.
+If this refreshment is available generally to all employees, the benefit is already exempt from charge.
+But, if the exemption does not apply, the Revenue will generally agree that these refreshments represent a trivial benefit.

 Small gifts to employees: an employer may provide an employee with a small gift, such as an arrangement of flowers.
 As long as this is made in recognition of a particular event (e.g. an employee's marriage or birth of a child), and is not part of any reward for services, the benefit should be treated as trivial.

 Seasonal gifts: an employer may provide employees with a seasonal gift, such as a turkey, a bottle of wine or a box of chocolates at Christmas.
-All of these gifts are considered to be trivial and as such are not taxable.
+These gifts are considered to be trivial and as such are not taxable.

 PAYE Settlement Agreement (PSA)

-If benefits are not trivial but are minor, irregular or impractical to apply PAYE to, or it is difficult to apportion the value of a particular benefit, then they can be included in a PAYE Settlement Agreement.
+Benefits that are not trivial but are minor, irregular or impractical to apply PAYE to, or it is difficult to apportion the value of a benefit, can be included in a PAYE Settlement Agreement.